Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

 - imported new icons
 - set up all the characters/items/maps
 created chain handler that shows if something is unlocked or not

+\\first week of january yaaaay added conditions on hover finished up the save system